taylort7147/amazing-grace-pdx/tutorial/description-website-code.md

 ### Message Series Pages

 Each message series has its own page.
-Each message in the series is is represented as a title with links to the video, audio, and notes.
+Each message in the series is represented as a card with a title, date, description, Bible references, and links to the video, audio, and notes.

 ![Message series](images/ex_card_message_series.png)